martinlynge/bit-docs/content/docs/rendering-components.md

 next: removing-components.html
 ---

-To allow users to interact directly with your components, that are available at [bitsrc.io](https://bitsrc.io), we recommand to render your components, as explaind in this document.
+Rendering allows other users to interact with your Scoped component(s), directly at [bitsrc.io](https://bitsrc.io).

-See an example of a rendered component in this [Scope](https://bitsrc.io/bit/movie-app/components/hero).
+See an example of a rendered component [here](https://bitsrc.io/bit/movie-app/components/hero).

 ## How Does it Work?
 - Add annotations to your component, documenting how it should be rendered.
-- Bundle your component as a [UMD](https://github.com/umdjs/umd), you can use one of Bit’s bundlers.
-See [Building Components](docs/building-components.html) .
+- Bundle your component as a [UMD](https://github.com/umdjs/umd) using bundler.
+You can use one of Bit’s existing bundlers, see [Building Components](docs/building-components.html).
 - [Tag](/docs/cli-tag.html) & [Export](/docs/cli-export.html) your component.
-- Your component will be available for preview at bitsrc.io [Scope](https://docs.bitsrc.io/docs/scopes-on-bitsrc.html#create-a-scope-on-bitsrc)
+- Preview your component in your bitsrc.io [Scope](docs/scopes-on-bitsrc.html).

 ### Annotations
 Some [JSDocs](http://usejsdoc.org/about-getting-started.html#adding-documentation-comments-to-your-code) annotations needs to be added to your component, for example:

 ```js
 /**
 * @render react